The woman who found my baby's grave

 Video

-Paula Jackson has traced the resting places of 800 stillborn babies through her organisation, Brief Lives Remembered.
-Her cases usually involve births from before the 1990s.
+Paula Jackson has traced the resting places of 800 stillborn babies for heartbroken families.

-The BBC followed her as she traced the location of a grave for Yvonne, who gave birth to her stillborn son in 1980.
-In contrast to today's handling of such cases, she said that she received no support at the time.

 -